Saisruthiamirthaganesh/Julia_scripts/README.md

-Manhattan plots in Julia using GeneticsMakie Package
+**Manhattan plots in Julia using GeneticsMakie Package**

+Import summary statistics, munge data and perform formatting to generate manhattan plots